SkywalkerLuke/TriStageHLA/README.md

 ## 7. Training Your Own Model (Local)

-TransHLA2.0 models are trained on diverse IEDB ligands and IC50-annotated peptide–HLA pairs, capturing allele-discordant cases that sharpen specificity while maintaining well-calibrated operating points.
+TriStageHLA models are trained on diverse IEDB ligands and IC50-annotated peptide–HLA pairs, capturing allele-discordant cases that sharpen specificity while maintaining well-calibrated operating points.
 You can train custom models using the provided scripts.

-### Training TransHLA2.0-BIND
+### Training TriStageHLA-BIND

 Run training + validation with the BIND model: